jeffmaynes/jeffmaynes.github.io/_pages/researching-phil.md

 toc: true
 ---

-For most philosophers, research in philosophy looks a lot like studying philosophy - reading and writing (though, see also [Experimental Philososphy](https://plato.stanford.edu/entries/experimental-philosophy/)!).
+For most philosophers, research in philosophy looks a lot like studying philosophy - reading and writing (though, there is also [Experimental Philosophy](https://plato.stanford.edu/entries/experimental-philosophy/)!).
 I already covered those skills in two other guides, so here I will focus on how to find your way with a new research question, and in particular, how to find sources.

 ## First Steps